Authored by the expert who managed and guided the team behind the Ivory Coast Property Pack

 What's the median and average house price in Abidjan as of 2026?

-At the median price of 180 million XOF in Abidjan, you can expect a solid 3 to 4 bedroom family house in a decent commune like parts of Marcory, Koumassi, or the better sections of Yopougon, typically with basic finishes and a modest courtyard.
+At the median price of about 180 million XOF in Abidjan, you can realistically expect a 3-bedroom house with a modest courtyard in a middle-tier commune like Marcory, parts of Cocody-Angre, or a well-located spot in Bingerville, typically with basic finishes and a small private plot.

 What's the cheapest livable house budget in Abidjan as of 2026?

-These cheapest livable houses in Abidjan are typically found in communes like Yopougon (especially Gesco and Niangon areas), Abobo, parts of Anyama, and the outer Songon corridors where you trade proximity to the city center for affordability.
+These cheapest livable houses in Abidjan are usually found in communes like Yopougon (especially the Gesco and Niangon neighborhoods), Abobo, parts of Anyama, and along the more distant Songon corridors, where land is more available but commute times are longer.

 Wondering what you can get?
 We cover all the buying opportunities at different budget levels in Abidjan here.